libsidplayfp/VICE-testprogs/general/Lorenz-2.15/readme.txt

 match.
 Wait a few minutes, letting the computer "warm up", before you run the test again eventually (the "magic value" is temperature dependent).

+All tests that perform the unstable "ANE" or "LXA" opcodes were moved to an extra disk (disk4) which will run after all other thests.
+This helps with running the testsuite unattended on real hardware, and lets you easily re-run all these "unstable" tests.

 NOTE: if any of the above tests fail - in particular on real CPUs - you might want to check the additional tests from the VICE test repository, located in: